cutlersr/iggypop/README.md

 The pipeline begins by generating random DNA sequences (excluding specified restriction sites) with defined length and GC content.
 Primer3 is then used to design PCR primer pairs for these sequences at preset sizes and melting temperatures.
 Next, MFEprimer is employed to screen the candidates—first filtering out primer pairs with high off‑target (cross‑binding) scores using a cutoff (by default, retaining the best 30% of candidates) and then removing those predicted to generate off‑target amplicons or to cross‑hybridize with contaminants (using a secondary cutoff that retains roughly the best 50% of the first filter).
 The final primer pairs—characterized by minimal cross binding (non‑specific interactions) and no predicted off‑target amplicon formation—are then output for downstream applications.

 ## IGGYPOPseq
 Our pipeline identifies error-free clones via nanopore sequencing of barcoded colony PCR amplicons.
-The amplicon barcoding primers for the pPOP and pPlant-POP vectors are in the data folder [here](data/amplcon_barcoding_primers.xlsx).
-Six amplicons per target are typically generated by colony PCR; all amplicons for a given experiment are bead purified, library-prep'd and then sequenced on a ONT Minion flow cell.
-The fastq data from a run is then processed using our sequence analysis pipeline: https://github.com/ZenanXing/Construct-Validation-for-IGGYPOPseq.
+The amplicon barcoding primers for the pPOP and pPlant-POP vectors are in the data folder [here](data/amplicon_barcoding_primers.xlsx).
+Six amplicons per target are typically generated by colony PCR; all amplicons for a given experiment are bead purified, library-prep'd and then sequenced on an ONT Minion flow cell.
+The fastq data from a run is then processed using our sequence analysis pipeline: [Construct-Validation-for-IGGYPOPseq](https://github.com/ZenanXing/Construct-Validation-for-IGGYPOPseq)